hermann93360/scala-school-project/README.md

 - `external`: Handles interactions with external data sources.
   The goal was to create a highly scalable application.
 Currently, we fetch sales data from CSV files, but in the future, this could be extended to retrieving data via an API or directly from a database.

-The core functionalities of the application are based on traits representing use cases, such as `SaleAnalyzeUseCase`, which are implemented by services, like `aleAnalyzeService`.
+The core functionalities of the application are based on traits representing use cases, such as `SaleAnalyzeUseCase`, which are implemented by services, like `SaleAnalyzeService`.

 For data retrieval, we use a `SaleRepository` trait, implemented by the `SaleCsvData` class
 ## Prerequisites